-- Objective 6-1: Improve walking mode share to meet national avg by 2030. - Objective 6-2: Double transit mode share by 2030, establishing a level of usage comparable to the national average. - Objective 6-3: Double bicycle mode share by 2030, establishing a level of usage comparable to peer BFC-designated cities. - Objective 6-4: Establish and maintain an annual counts program, documenting trends in pedestrian and bicycle activity.
+• Objective 6-1: Improve walking mode share to meet national avg of 2.8 percent by 2030.

+• Objective 6-2: Double transit mode share by 2030, establishing a level of usage comparable to the national average.

+• Objective 6-3: Double bicycle mode share by 2030, establishing a level of usage comparable to peer Bicycle Friendly Community-designated cities.

+• Objective 6-4: Establish and maintain an annual counts program, documenting trends in pedestrian and bicycle activity.